 The Dawg Lounge houses:

-- An open relaxation area that includes a massage chair, water features, yoga mats, meditation cushions, and occasionally DOGS!
+- An open relaxation area that includes a massage chair, water features, yoga mats, and meditation cushions!

 - A “Massage Room” – Coming soon

 - Sorry, but no dogs will be visiting the Dawg Lounge during the 2020 Fall Semester.

 - During the 2020 Fall Semester, a maximum number of 4 people are allowed in the Dawg Lounge at a time.

 An appointment is necessary in order to visit.
 Please contact 618-536-4441 or email firstname.lastname@example.org to find out more information and/or to schedule an appointment for any of these activities.